Drakonis96/plexytrackt/README.md

 # PlexyTrackt

 This project synchronizes your Plex library with Trakt.
-Besides watched history it can optionally add items to your Trakt collection, sync ratings, keep watchlists up to date and import movies from lists you like on Trakt.
+Besides watched history it can optionally add items to your Trakt collection, sync ratings and watchlists, and now mirrors Trakt lists you like as Plex collections.
+Collections created in Plex will in turn appear as Trakt lists.
 A small Flask web interface lets you choose which features to enable and configure the sync interval.
 Items that are manually marked as watched in Plex are detected as well.

 ## Requirements